-When they experience a toothache, they must rinse their mouth with warm water thoroughly.
+When experiencing a toothache, one must rinse their mouth with warm water thoroughly.
 Use dental floss to remove any lodged food particles in between teeth.
-If the mouth is swollen, apply a cold compress to the outside of the mouth or cheeks where swelling is present.
+If the mouth is swollen, apply a cold compress to the cheeks where swelling is present.
 Avoid putting aspirin or any painkiller against the gums near the aching tooth because it may burn the gum tissue.
 If the pain persists, see the dentist immediately.

-- Knocked out tooth
+Knocked out tooth

-- Chipped or broken teeth
+Chipped or broken teeth

-For chipped or broken teeth, as much as possible save any pieces.
+For chipped or broken teeth, as much as possible, save any pieces.
 Rinse the mouth with warm water as well as the broken pieces of the tooth.
 If there is any bleeding, place a gauze pad on that area until the bleeding stops.
 Apply a cold compress to the outside of the mouth, cheek, or lip near the affected area to keep any swelling down and relieve pain.
 Contact the dentist immediately to treat the chipped or broken teeth.

-- Broken braces and wires
+Broken braces and wires

 If a wire breaks and is causing extreme discomfort in the mouth, try using the eraser end of a pencil to push the wire into a more comfortable position.
-If it is impossible to reposition the wire, cover its end with orthodontic wax, small cotton ball, or a piece of gauze until they get into the dentist’s or orthodontist’s office.
+If it is impossible to reposition the wire, cover its end with orthodontic wax, small cotton ball, or a piece of gauze until they get into the dental office.
 Always remember never to cut the wire as they could end up swallowing or breathing it into the lungs.

-- Soft tissue injuries
+Soft tissue injuries